Australia: An Increasingly Global Approach

-Similarly, these agencies operate collaboratively with APAC partners to investigate and prosecute transnational crime adverse to our national interests.
+Similarly, these agencies operate collaboratively with APAC partners to investigate and prosecute transnational crime adverse to Australia’s national interests.

-The Organised Crime and Counter-Terrorism Practice Group (the Practice Group) of the CDPP is responsible for Commonwealth prosecutions for activity of terrorism, nationally security and significant organised crime offending.
+The Organised Crime and Counter-Terrorism Practice Group (Practice Group) of the CDPP is responsible for Commonwealth prosecutions of terrorism, national security, and significant organised crime offending.
 Such criminal typologies often involve prosecutions that are comparatively complex and resource-intensive.
-Cases referred to the Practice Group involve activity that often takes place wholly or partly outside the geographical boundaries of Australia, requiring international cooperation to secure foreign evidence to enable prosecution of international organised crime and terrorism.
+The CDPP has reported that ‘[t]he work of the [Practice Group] is increasingly of an international nature, reflecting the globalisation of more serious criminal activity.’
+Cases referred to the Practice Group involve activity that often takes place wholly or partly outside the geographical boundaries of Australia, requiring international cooperation (assisted by the Commonwealth Attorney-General’s Department) to secure foreign evidence to enable prosecution of international organised crime and terrorism.